-Topic netiquette for elearning class forum threads.
+Thread topic netiquette for course forum learning.
 Online course students and teachers post appropriately for learning purposes.
 So, classmates are not confused in engagement between participants.

 Learners need to stay on topic.
 When posting in educational forums for e-learning groups after reading questions and answers.
+Organic online discussions use open ended questions.
 Then, good responses to tough questions are on bulletin boards.

 We have to discuss a problem in order to get to the core issue of the matter.
 So, threads stay on topic for class discussions.
 Given, good netiquette to stay on the subject.
 Don’t change discussion issues in a thread.

 A forum posts response is a thread.
 This feature groups messages to create a conversation around a topic.
 The initial post starts the conversation around the topic.
 Moreover, it establishes the specific topic.

 A discussion board thread is virtual dialogue.
 Comments are nested under posts.
 You can reply to a comment.
 In addition, the initial conversation starter.
 Some discussion boards allow responses to be toggled, opened and closed.
 This makes the thread easier to follow.

 There is sequencing of responses in forums.
 An order exists.
 Furthermore, messages are asynchronous.
 Posts may or may not get a reply.
 In any event, the thread is a group of messages.
 A post is a specific message in a thread.
 There is a difference between thread and topic.
 Features vary by the software provider.